 From Carroll Hut the track runs directly across the tussock in front of the hut to the lip of the basin.
 A benched section of track descends by sidling down across steep scrub to the bushline.
 Once in the bush it drops more steeply and emerges at Kellys Creek, 5 minutes from the main road.
 Time from Carroll Hut to the road is 1 hour 30 minutes.

 Note: Parties walking into the Taipo from Kelly Range may have difficulty finding the track in poor visibility.
 From Carroll Hut the poles go past the tarns on Kelly Saddle and run along the north-western side of Kelly Range above Seven Mile Creek.
 When you get to the large tarns on Kelly Range, the poled route turns and drops down the spur to the track to Seven Mile Creek.
 The broken and fault-scarped spur is very confusing to follow down the bush track to Seven Mile Creek.
 Make sure you find the poles to take you down the correct (lower and most northern) ridge.

 The trip starts at State Highway 73 on the true right of the Waimakariri, just south of the Waimakariri road bridge (about 10 km east of Arthur’s Pass village).

 Good knowledge and preparation will make or break this trip.

 Experience: Suitable for fit, well-equipped people experienced in off-track travel.

 Best season: Summer and autumn, extreme avalanche danger in winter and early spring.

 Required maps: NZTopo50 Otira BV20, Moana BU20.

-Before setting out, check the latest track conditions and avalanche advisory with the Arthur's Pass Visitor Centre.
+You may encounter flooded rivers, rockfall and avalanche.
+Check the latest track conditions and avalanche advisory with the Arthur's Pass Visitor Centre before heading out.